 Railroad Company Owner

-Railroad operators are often employees of the railroad companies, not general contractors, so if the accident was due to operator error, both the railway company owner and the operator may be held liable.
+Railroad operators are often employees of the railroad companies, not general contractors.
+If the accident was due to operator error, both the railway company owner and the operator may be held liable.

 Railway Product Manufacturers and Distributors

 When these products are defective, the consequences can be devastating.
-Manufacturers may be held liable if their product defect leads to a railway accident that results in your injuries.
+Manufacturers may be held liable if their product’s defect leads to a railway accident that results in injuries and/or deaths.

 Railway Service Workers

-Finally, if a railway service worker performs a faulty repair job to the railroad or the train, they may be considered at fault for the accident, making them liable.
+Finally, if a railway service worker performs a faulty repair job to the railroad or the train, they may be considered at fault for the accident, making them (or their employer) liable.

-What to Know About Filing a Railroad Accident Injury Claim
+What to Know About Filing a Railroad Accident Injury Suit

-Here is what you need to know about railroad accident injury claims:
+Here is what you need to know about railroad accident injury lawsuits.

 If You Are an Injured Passenger

-Passengers injured in railroad accidents will file personal injury claims against the liable party for medical costs, time missed from work while in recovery, or other damages.
+Passengers injured in railroad accidents will file personal injury lawsuits against the liable party for:

 If You Are an Injured Railroad Worker

-Get Help Seeking Compensation After a Railroad Accident Today
+We Can Help You Seek Compensation After a Railroad Accident